Peter Palchinsky: Biography

 Palchinsky was born on 9 October 1875 in Sarapul, Vyatka Governorate to the family of Ioakim Fyodorovich Palchinsky and Aleksandra Vasilyevna Palchinskaya (née Tchaikovskaya), the sister of Russian revolutionary Nikolai Tchaikovsky.
 Not long after, he moved with his mother and four siblings to Kazan, a city on the Volga river in Tatarstan.
 He was the oldest of all his siblings.
 He grew up with his mother in the Volga river city of Kazan.
 He developed an early interest in science which led him to enroll as a student at the Mining Institute in Saint Petersburg in 1893.
 This was one of the elite engineering institutions of Tsarist Russia.
 There he mixed with leading Russian scientists and was introduced to radical politics.

-In 1901, Palchinsky was recruited by the Russian government to investigate the living conditions of workers in the coal mines of the Don Basin; however, his criticism of the workers' living conditions was not well received and he was dismissed from the commission.
+In 1901, Palchinsky was recruited by the Russian government to investigate the living conditions of workers in the coal mines of the Donets Basin; however, his criticism of the workers' living conditions was not well received and he was dismissed from the commission.
 Shortly after the Revolution of 1905 Palchinsky became interested in the Socialist Revolutionary Party, which at the time was the largest party in Russia.
 He sympathized with the moderate wing of the party and was sharply critical of the radicals.
 He was implicated in the 1905 effort of the revolutionaries to declare a separate democratic.
 It is not clear if he was an active participant in the movement or just a sympathizer.
 Because there was no hard evidence to convince the Russian government that Palchinsky had an active role in the movement, he was not brought to trial, but instead exiled under the emergency powers granted to the police during revolutionary turmoil.

 He emigrated from Russia moving to London, Turin and Rome.
 In 1911 he directed the mining department of the World Industrial Exhibition in Turin.